szulabs/szu-web-assistant/README.md

 The private key `.szu-web-assistant.pem` will located at your home directory by default.
 You should "keep it secret" and "keep it safe" as Gandalf told.

+### Tips

+* It will waste much time if you trying to package on Microsoft Windows.
+* If you insist on packaging on Windows, you could use Chrome Extension Manager, here are [documents][7].

 Contributes
 -----------

-If you like you can fork this project and send pull request to us.
+You can fork this project and send us pull requests if you like.

 If you found bugs or wish for more features, you could create issues [here][4].